 A dialogue simulation is a way to train learners for real-life conversations with customers, colleagues, and others.
 When creating a conversation activity based on a situation that a student may face on the job, let them know what to expect and provide a safe place to practice their reactions and responses.

 For example, with dialogue simulations, you can help your students master sales and customer service skills or test how well they are prepared for a job interview.
 These activities can also be a good learning support tool for experienced workers who want to refresh skills they haven’t used in a while.

 How can I create a dialogue simulation?

 You can create activities similar to dialogue simulations manually, using simple slides, but it will take you a lot of time and effort to create this kind of branching scenario in PowerPoint.
-There are some specific tools like iSpring TalkMaster (a part of the iSpring Suite eLearning toolkit) that allow you to design a conversation sim quickly and easily.
+But with iSpring Suite, you can design a conversation sim quickly and easily.

 Start by mapping out the scenario you want to create.
 Think over the scenario and script, choose a suitable character and location from the built-in library or upload your own, and create a dialogue with iSpring by offering learners a choice of responses and giving feedback.
 As with a typical quiz, learners will get points for correct answers and lose points for inaccurate ones.